legendu-net/blog/en/content/2021/07/build-docker-images-using-kaniko/build-docker-images-using-kaniko.markdown

     it is doable with the Docker image `gcr.io/kaniko-project/executor:debug`.
     Basically,
-    you have to define a command which runs forever for the container.
+    you have to define a Kubernetes command (entrypoint in Docker) which runs forever for the container.
-    The simplest way is to run the shell command `tail -f /dev/null`, so you can define the command as
+    A simple shell command that runs forever is `tail -f /dev/null`, so you can define the command as
+    `["tail", "-f", "/dev/null"]`
+    .
+    The above command implicity invokes `/busybox/sh`.
+    If you'd like to invoke `/busybox/sh` directly, make sure to use
     `["/busybox/sh", "-c", "tail -f /dev/null"]`
-    .
-    Notice that using
+    instead of
     `["/busybox/sh", "-c", "tail", "-f", "/dev/null"]`
-    as the command won't work
-    even if `docker run --entrypoint /busybox/sh gcr.io/kaniko-project/executor:debug -c tail -f /dev/null` runs OK.
+    as the latter one won't work with Kubernetes even if `docker run --entrypoint /busybox/sh gcr.io/kaniko-project/executor:debug -c tail -f /dev/null` runs OK locally.
-    A much simpler way is to directly define `["tail", "-f", "/dev/null"]` as the command.

 2. The credential file `config.json` for authentication should be mounted to `/kaniko/.docker/config.json`